-A rare breed, Tibetan Mastiffs are not known for being particularly popular ranking 135th by the American Kennel Club in 2016.
+The Tibetan Mastiff breed is not known for being particularly popular, ranking 135th by the American Kennel Club in 2016.
 While there have been increased trends in their popularity from time to time, they have maintained a relatively low popularity.

 Food Requirements for Tibetan Mastiffs

 As they are larger dogs, Tibetan Mastiffs eat a good amount each day.
 Of course, portions will vary dog to dog but about 4 to 6 cups of food a day is expected.